mmastrac/nanojson/README.md

 ## Features

+  * Fast (faster that Jackson when parsing from memory and in some streaming cases)
   * Strict error checking, reasonable error messages
   * Minimal object allocation
-  * Minimal number of source lines: parser is barely more than 400 lines, emitter is barely more than 300
+  * Minimal number of source lines: parser is under 500 lines, emitter is barely more than 300
   * Apache licensed
   * Well-documented